Be Career Ready In 12 Months With The Addictions & Mental Health Worker Program

 Do you have a passion for working with those who have addictions or challenges with mental health?

 AMHWs consider social policy, legislation, and political, social and economic systems, and their impacts on service delivery in addiction and mental health services.
 Additionally they learn to provide appropriate treatment, prevention and harm reduction strategies to individuals and families impacted by addiction and mental health issues.
-AMHWs learn to recognize diverse needs and experiences of individuals, groups, families and communities to develop and promote accessible and responsive programs and services and respond accordingly to individuals in crisis to provide appropriate assistance and referral where necessary.
+AMHWs learn to recognize diverse needs and experiences of individuals, groups, families and communities to develop and promote accessible and responsive programs and services.
+As an Addictions Worker or Mental Health Worker you will respond accordingly to individuals in crisis to provide appropriate assistance and referral where necessary in a professional ethical manner..
 Individuals learn to develop creative concepts for addiction and mental health practice that meet innovation, entrepreneurship and social enterprise objectives.

 Choose Canadian College of Health, Science & Technology To Advance Your Career Potential